 I've been thinking about the power of yoga lately.

-& then I felt compelled to write about it a bit more.
 I opened up my moleskine and grabbed my pink staedtler fineliner pen (there's something luscious about truly enjoying journaling materials) and so much was there, waiting to be said.

 I want to share with you the good stuff:

 Sometimes you get stuck in a rut.
 Sometimes it's so easy to complain, to compare, to worry, to feel vulnerable and desperate.
 Sometimes you feel like you are pulling twice your weight through the mud.
 Sometimes it seems like everyone else is moving forward with ease except for you.

 That's when it's time to get upside down.